Theo Todman's Web Page - Notes Pages

 - I intermitted for two months in 22Q2, partly to focus on my philosophical researches.

-- I’m intermitting again as we speak; from end-July 2023, again to focus on my research.
+- I intermitted again from end-July 2023 until the end of the year, again to focus on my research.

 Footnote 7: